Ali-Aljufairi/free-genai-bootcamp-2025/sentence-constructor/home.md

 to have good result with didnt expect descrping person would matter to LLM
 4. First impersion about  Reasoning model with  this experment it about same level result but I dont think its worth the cost
 5. Reasoning model Can get stuck on Reasoning A lot while thinking
+6. We firsted GPT4o free then GPTo1  then GPTo3mini then GPTo3 high

 # Final outcomes
+1. we were able to get a good response from AI Assitant but we need a lot of Promt fine tunning

+2. Reasoning Can help you shape your promt in a better than expected

+3. LLM struggeles with keeping